Recent progress

 IEA uses the World Health Organisation (WHO) Household Energy Database for people without access to clean cooking for historic numbers (up to 2019).
 WHO has kindly agreed to allow the IEA to republish this data here.
 For 2020 values and projections, the IEA uses the World Energy Model and official energy balances to estimate.

-Recent decades saw a decline in the number of people without access to clean cooking globally, but the Covid-19 pandemic and global energy crisis threaten to reverse the situation
+Recent decades saw a decline in the number of people globally without access to clean cooking, but the Covid-19 pandemic and global energy crisis threaten to reverse the situation

-Developing Asia is home to 55% of the global population without access, with around 1.2 billion people lacking clean cooking facilities.
-This figure is nine-times more than the number of people who lack access to electricity in this region.
-Progress has primarily driven by some countries in Asia thanks to programmes that provide liquefied petroleum gas (LPG) cannisters to homes and clean air policies.
-Access rates in 2022 reached 68% in India and 87% in China.
+Developing Asia is home to 50% of the global population without access, with around 1.1 billion people lacking clean cooking solutions.
+This figure is ten times more than the number of people who lack access to electricity in the region.
+Progress has primarily been driven by programmes in some countries that incentivised the use of liquefied petroleum gas (LPG) and clean air policies.
+Access rates in 2022 reached 70% in India and 90% in China and Indonesia.

-In sub-Saharan Africa, 29 countries have access rates below 20% and the region saw a continued increase in the number of people without access to clean cooking since tracking started, reaching around 990 million in 2022.
+In sub-Saharan Africa, which represents around half of the access gap, 29 countries have access rates below 20%, and the region has seen a continued increase in the number of people without access to clean cooking since tracking started, reaching around 960 million in 2023.

-The reliance of the vast majority of sub-Saharan Africans on gathering or purchasing wood, charcoal and other biomass for cooking dramatically damages health and impairs productivity, with women and children being the worst affected.
-The inefficient combustion of fuelwood and charcoal lead to high releases of methane and other GHGs and unsustainable harvesting also contributes to deforestation increasing further the climate impact.
-Achieving clean cooking access can save up to 1.5 Gt CO2eq by 2030, 900 Mt CO2eq of which only in sub-Saharan Africa.
+The reliance on gathering or purchasing wood, charcoal and other biomass for cooking dramatically damages health and impairs productivity, with women and children disproportionately impacted.
+The inefficient combustion of fuelwood and charcoal leads to high releases of methane and other GHGs, and unsustainable harvesting contributes to deforestation.
+Achieving universal clean cooking access can save up to 1.5 Gt CO2eq by 2030, 900 Mt of which in sub-Saharan Africa alone.

 Outlook for clean cooking

-Around 1.8 billion people remain without access to clean cooking in 2030 in the STEPS, which is far from reaching the universal access target in SDG 7.1.2.
+Around 1.7 billion people remain without access to clean cooking in 2030 in the STEPS, far from reaching the universal access target in SDG 7.1.2.

-In developing Asia, the projected access rate in 2030 is 82 percent, leaving 760 million people without access.
-Significant progress is projected for India, where the number of people without access is expected to fall from 450 million in 2022 to 285 million in 2030, indicating an access rate of 81%, up from the current rate of approximately 68%.
-China, today home to180 million people without access, is expected to achieve universal access to clean cooking by 2028.
+In developing Asia, the projected access rate in 2030 is 82%, leaving around 760 million people without access.
+Significant progress is projected for India, where the number of people without access is expected to reduce from 430 million in 2023 to 285 million in 2030.
+This indicates an increase in access rate from the current rate of approximately 70% to 81%.
+China, today home to 146 million people without access, is expected to achieve universal access to clean cooking by 2028.

-In sub-Saharan Africa, the number of people gaining access to clean cooking barely exceeds population growth as switching from the traditional use of biomass to cleaner options faces both economic, logistical and cultural barriers.
-Around 980 million people still live without clean cooking facilities in 2030.
+In sub-Saharan Africa, the number of people gaining access to clean cooking barely exceeds population growth as switching from the traditional use of biomass to cleaner options faces both economic, logistic and cultural barriers.
+Around 940 million people are expected to still live without access to clean cooking in 2030.

 To achieve the objective of the Net Zero Emissions by 2050 Scenario in line with SDG 7, nearly 300 million people need to gain access to clean cooking solutions each year.
-Significant increases in policies and investments will be required to support this achievement and different clean cooking technologies and fuels need to be deployed.
+Significant increase in policies and investments will be required to support this achievement and different clean cooking technologies and fuels needs to be deployed.

-In the IEA’s Access for All scenario, showcased in the report A Vision for Clean Cooking Access for All, a diverse portfolio of technologies is deployed to reach full access to clean cooking by 2030 while at the same time reducing greenhouse gas (GHG) emissions and other climate forcing agents (e.g., black carbon).
+In the IEA’s Access for All scenario, showcased in the Clean Cooking report a diverse portfolio of technologies is deployed to reach full access to clean cooking by 2030 while simultaneously reducing greenhouse gas emissions and other climate forcing agents (e.g., black carbon).
 The share of people gaining access by technology in the Access for All scenario is as follows: 45% with LPG, 32% with improved biomass cook stoves (concentrated in rural areas), 12% with electricity and the remaining 10% with biogas or ethanol.
 Electric cooking is becoming a more attractive option as the costs of electric appliances decline, and as the current price crisis leads to efforts to reduce dependence on imported fuels.
-The annual investment needed in the Access for All to achieve full clean cooking access by 2030 is around USD 8 billion.
-However, current investment is inadequate at only 30% the required levels in average but reaching orders of magnitude lower in many countries especially in sub-Saharan Africa.
+The annual investment needed to achieve full clean cooking access by 2030 is around USD 8 billion.
+However, current investment is inadequate, averaging just 30% of the required levels and reaching orders of magnitude lower in many countries especially in sub-Saharan Africa.